Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Match the conditions Show comparable or harsher constraints, not an easier institutional path.

-Prove solo authenticity No team-built machine disguised as a solo story.
+Test solo authenticity No team-formed machine disguised as a solo story.

 Match the documentation Logs, files, version trails, and evidence of progression.